How to Impress a Driving Examiner

 Next, comes eyesight test.
 Be prepared for it, if you wear glasses, have them on.
 It’s no point saying that you’ve let them in the car.
 You will get a serious driving fault and felt the whole driving test if you do not read the number plate.

 The driving examiner wants to see you make progress when it is safe.
 For example on a dual carriageway was national speed limit speed to at least 50 to 60mph.
-A very slow-moving vehicle use the MSN routine to overtake and safely move backing afterwards.
+A very slow-moving vehicle use the MSN routine to overtake and safely move to back afterwards.

 Having said that, to really impress a driving examiner you need to show caution when needed.
 Take a single carriageway country lane with the national speed limit.
 Due to the sharp bends, you can only see about six car lengths in front.
 Your speed limits should be no more than 30 mph.
 You need to be able to stop within the distance you can see to be clear.